 To do so, for each Set of NHFPTCCs, the ISO shall:

-1. determine the Non-Historic Fixed Price TCC revenue deemed to be associated with: (i) the applicable rounds of the two-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.2 of this Attachment N in the case of revenue related to initial awards of Non-Historic Fixed Price TCCs; or (ii) each round of the one-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.2 of this Attachment N in the case of revenue related to renewals of Non-Historic Fixed Price TCCs;
+1. determine the Non-Historic Fixed Price TCC revenue deemed to be associated with: (i) the applicable rounds of the two-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.2 of this Attachment N in the case of revenue related to initial awards of Non-Historic Fixed Price TCCs; or (ii) each round of the applicable one-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.2 of this Attachment N in the case of revenue related to renewals of Non-Historic Fixed Price TCCs;

-2. determine the applicable Non-Historic Fixed Price TCC facility flow-based methodology coefficient for each Transmission Owner for: (i) the applicable rounds of the two-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.3 of this Attachment N in the case of revenue related to initial awards of Non-Historic Fixed Price TCCs; or (ii) each round of the one-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.3 of this Attachment N in the case of revenue related to renewals of Non-Historic Fixed Price TCCs; and
+2. determine the applicable Non-Historic Fixed Price TCC facility flow-based methodology coefficient for each Transmission Owner for: (i) the applicable rounds of the two-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.3 of this Attachment N in the case of revenue related to initial awards of Non-Historic Fixed Price TCCs; or (ii) each round of the applicable one-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.3 of this Attachment N in the case of revenue related to renewals of Non-Historic Fixed Price TCCs; and

-3. allocate, among the Transmission Owners, the Non-Historic Fixed Price TCC revenue deemed to be associated with: (i) the applicable rounds of the two-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.4 of this Attachment N in the case of revenue related to initial awards of Non-Historic Fixed Price TCCs; or (ii) each round of the one-year Sub-Auction of the relevant Centralized TCC Auction in accordance with Section 20.5.4 of this Attachment N in the case of revenue related to renewals of Non-Historic Fixed Price TCCs.
+3. allocate, among the Transmission Owners, the Non-Historic Fixed Price TCC revenue deemed to be associated with: (i) the applicable rounds of the two-year Sub-Auction of the relevant Centralized TCC Auction pursuant to Section 20.5.4 of this Attachment N in the case of revenue related to initial awards of Non-Historic Fixed Price TCCs; or (ii) each round of the applicable one-year Sub-Auction of the relevant Centralized TCC Auction in accordance with Section 20.5.4 of this Attachment N in the case of revenue related to renewals of Non-Historic Fixed Price TCCs.

+Notwithstanding anything to the contrary herein, in the case of revenue related to renewals of Non-Historic Fixed Price TCCs, if a relevant Centralized TCC Auction includes a single round one-year Sub-Auction for TCCs with a start date that is after the first day of the Capability Period that commences immediately following the completion of such Centralized TCC Auction, such single round one-year Sub-Auction shall not be considered for purposes of this Section 20.5.

 20.5.2 Calculation of Non-Historic Fixed Price TCC Revenue Deemed to be Associated with Sub-Auction Rounds

-For each Set of NHFPTCCs, the ISO shall calculate the revenue deemed to be associated with: (i) an applicable round of the two-year Sub-Auction of the relevant Centralized TCC Auction in accordance with Formula N-33 in the case of revenue related to initial awards of Non-Historic Fixed Price TCCs; or (ii) each round of the one-year Sub-Auction for the relevant Centralized TCC Auction in accordance with Formula N-33 in the case of revenue related to renewals of Non-Historic Fixed Price TCCs.
+For each Set of NHFPTCCs, the ISO shall calculate the revenue deemed to be associated with: (i) an applicable round of the two-year Sub-Auction of the relevant Centralized TCC Auction in accordance with Formula N-33 in the case of revenue related to initial awards of Non-Historic Fixed Price TCCs; or (ii) each round of the applicable one-year Sub-Auction for the relevant Centralized TCC Auction in accordance with Formula N-33 in the case of revenue related to renewals of Non-Historic Fixed Price TCCs.

 Formula N-33